One Week in Colombia Itinerary

 A two hour drive from Medellin lay the towns of El Penol and Guatape.
 In the middle of the two is a massive rock formation called La Piedra de Penol that will give you one of the best views in Colombia.

 The day trip will consist of climbing the giant rock, visiting the colorful town of Guatape, and stopping at some viewpoints along the way.
+When it comes to day trips, it won’t get much better than this one.

-To learn more I put together a Day Trip to Guatape and El Penol Guide that can get you ready for the trip
+» To learn more, I put together a Day Trip to Guatape and El Penol Guide that can get you ready for the trip

-» Also, I would highly recommend joining in on a group or private tour if you want all logistics to be taken care of for the day.
+» I would highly recommend joining in on a group or private tour if you want all logistics to be taken care of for the day.

 Day 5 – Medellin / Parque Arvi & Flight to Cartagena